Chicago bank CEO accused of bribing Manafort for administration job

 Calk, the founder of mortgage lender Federal Savings Bank of Chicago, illegally used the bank’s resources to curry favor with Manafort, ignoring internal standards and lying to regulators, according to the indictment unsealed in the Southern District of New York.

-Calk gave Manafort a list ranking the administrative jobs he wanted starting with Treasury Secretary, the indictment alleges.
-The list also included 19 ambassadorships, including the United Kingdom, according to the indictment.
+Calk gave Manafort a list ranking the administrative jobs he wanted, starting with Treasury Secretary, the indictment alleges.
+The list also included 19 ambassadorships, including to the United Kingdom, according to the indictment.

-He ultimately was interviewed as a candidate for undersecretary of the Army but didn’t get the job, prosecutors said.
+Calk ultimately was interviewed as a candidate for undersecretary of the Army but didn’t get the job, prosecutors said.

 “Stephen M. Calk abused the power entrusted to him as the top official of a federally insured bank by approving millions of dollars in high-risk loans in an effort to secure a personal benefit,” Acting U.S. Attorney Audrey Strauss said in a statement.